-We noted that infection prevention control six monthly audits were completed, these had risk assessed the dental practice and highlighted action to be taken if required.
+We noted that infection prevention control audits were completed bi-annually, these had risk assessed the practice and highlighted action to be taken if required.

-We looked around the premises during the inspection and found the treatment rooms and the decontamination room were visibly clean and hygienic.
+We looked around the premises during the inspection and found the treatment room and the decontamination room was visibly clean and hygienic.
 They had sealed floors and work surfaces which could be cleaned with ease to promote good standards of infection prevention and control.